 When did you go back to the piano?

 By the time I was twelve I began to understand the need for every musician to have at least a basic knowledge of the keyboard.
 I actually bought a piano myself from money I had saved up and had a friend loan me the method books he’d used as a child.
-I went through about six years’ worth of those method books on my own in one summer and then decided I probably should get a real teacher.
+I went through about five years’ worth of those method books on my own in one summer and then decided I probably should get a real teacher.
 I began studying piano (and also organ briefly) under Louis Culver.
 I later continued my piano studies under Ouida Susie Francis in undergrad.

 What other instruments do you play?

 Today, none.
 My technique has diminished greatly over the years, due both to neglect and also to a hand injury.
 When I was younger, though, I played several instruments, most of them quite well if I do say so myself.
 In addition to violin, piano, and organ, I learned the flute by playing in my high school band and worked my way up to the Mozart and Vivaldi concertos.
 At Lipscomb [University] I played violin, rebec, soprano recorder, and viola da gamba in their early music consort.
 I picked up the mandolin sometime in junior high or high school, though my right-hand technique has never been more than barely adequate.
 I’ve also dabbled with a few other instruments over the years, but those were my main ones.

 What was the nature of your hand injury, if you dont mind my asking?

 It’s actually been twofold.
 Several years ago I had a case of shingles in my neck that affected the dermatones in my right hand.
 The result was that I have very little feeling in my fingers on that hand.
 A year after that I was attempting to rescue a stray cat when the unappreciative critter bit me very severely on my right index finger.
 That resulted in a case of osteomyelitis which permanently disfigured that digit.
 I guess I should have been angry about that, but I took it as a sign that maybe I should be spending my time composing instead of practicing.